 I was kind of worried I’d wake up with lots of whiteheads the next morning or get some during the day after masking.
 Because you don’t wash the fluid off and add your normal moisturizer on, you won’t truly know whether it will be too heavy for your skin or if you’re actually reacting to a certain ingredient in the mask.
 But luckily I have not experienced any issues at all!
 Not even when masking both day and night.
 At the end of the day, my skin seemed to handle the hydration boost well.
 But I’m not saying other skin types will.
 I’ve already read comments where a few people have broken out from the masks.
 And I personally would think it may be due to too much moisture.
 If you got oily skin, go light on the things you put on right after.

 As someone with skin that tends to get dehydrated, sheet masks have been revolutionary compared to regular masks made for dry skin that tends to be formulated with lots of occlusives.
-However, I’ve never really felt or seen any instant change or effect in my skin from any of them – except the more expensive ones, like Filorga Time-Filler Mask.
+However, I’ve never really felt or seen any instant change or effect in my skin from any of them – except the more expensive ones.
 I didn’t have many expectations for the UFO other than it being a faster and easier way to sheet mask.
 So I’ve been kind of blown away by the result in my skin after each use.
 Any small blemishes I had would suddenly creep back or dry out during the day/night, and my skin looks very rejuvenated and glowy.
 If it’s the mask or the functions of the device itself, or them together, I can’t tell.
 But I’m very happy to see my skin actually benefitting and in such an instant!

 In the end, I do feel like it is a bit of a gimmick – but what skin device isn’t?
 Nonetheless, I do like it better than using a regular sheet mask, to be honest.
 Not only because it saves time and comfort, but because of the price point.

 What sold me the most was the price per sheet mask.
 1 box of 7 sheet masks will retail for about 10 euro, that’s like less than 2 euros per mask!
 Yes, you do have the additional price for the device to consider, but I can see this repay itself within a year of use, and not to forget the other functions it has.
 It’s nice that you can use the other flashy techs without a mask.
-But I do feel like some of the settings, like the LED lights, isn’t constructed effectively as compared to other similar devices, or the Espada, which is kind of a bummer.
+But I do feel like some of the settings, like the LED lights, aren’t constructed effectively as compared to other similar devices, or the Espada, which is kind of a bummer.

 Should you get it?
 I have the same feeling as I had with the Clarisonic.
-It’s not a must have, you can happily keep masking with regular sheet masks and I personally will still use other types of face masks.
+It’s not a must-have, you can happily keep masking with regular sheet masks and I personally will still use other types of face masks.
 But I might not necessarily buy sheet masks anymore (maybe to cut them up and use with my UFO lol).
 It’s a matter of if you have the money and like fancy tools to add to your pamper evenings, and in this case, don’t like classical sheet masks and want to save time.
 By all means, it will do exactly what you want and a bit more.
 I can’t tell you it’s a must-have, it’s a nice-to-have, like any other face tools.
 And I’m a happy owner thus far, and can’t wait for the other sheet mask collection and the app to get released with all its functions!

 I hope this first-impressions review was helpful for you.
 Any additional questions, throw them in the comments below as there might be someone else with the same thoughts!